unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ## Intro Scenario: VIP Capture

 This scenario is intended for new players learning the game.
 It is simple, fast, and brutal.
+Use a 4x4 ft battlefield for small size games and 6x4 ft for a standard size games.

 ### Setup